 But marketers are more recently seeing a resurgence in the popularity of direct mail marketing campaigns.

-The DMA recently reported that 57.1% of direct mail communications are opened compared to the 21.33% average open rate of email marketing messages as analysed by MailChimp .
+This is an impressive metric when compared to the 21.33% average open rate of email marketing messages, as analysed by MailChimp .

 Define your audience

 This can form the basis of your research.

 For the greatest success, you should segment your list according to the specific needs of each local authority or public function.

 You can group contacts by characteristics including:

 As mentioned previously, relationships are fundamental to winning contracts within this sector – “hard sell” tactics don’t work in this market.

 Buyers want to work with companies that demonstrate industry knowledge, innovation and an interest in working with their organisation specifically.